angiebui/user_sample/README.md

 **How do image_tag and other asset helpers work?
 Where should you put your assets if you want Rails to link to them correctly?**

-You generally put your assets in the public folder, though you can add it anywhere (technically but would have to route it to that specific location.
+You generally put your assets in the assets folder, though you can add it anywhere (technically but would have to route it to that specific location.